Skip to content

 All exposed functions return Promises in JavaScript.
 As seen above, in most use-cases a simple result is returned.
 However, it is also possible to reject the JavaScript Promise if desired.

-There are two ways to do this, by returning a std::expected or by taking a saucer::executor.
+There are three ways to do this, by throwing an exception, returning an std::expected or by taking a saucer::executor as the last parameter.

 Example: Returning 'std::expected'